 For example, many brands collaborate with influencers to announce giveaways or offers in action, which gets a lot of traction from people.

 Jumpstarting UGC campaigns with influencers is a great way to inspire more participation of people.
-This is what Daniel Wellington did and successfully generated more than 800K pictures and videos on Instagram.
+This is what Daniel Wellington did and successfully generated more than 2 million pictures and videos on Instagram.

 Getting reviews from influencers about your products can alter the perception that potential users might have of your brand.
 And by featuring it across your web pages, you create social proof that influences the purchase decision of consumers.